msmachadodossantos/asanoba/project_docs/business/feasibility/FEASIBILITY_STUDY_REPORT.md

 ### Summary of Findings

-> The summary should clearly reiterate the findings related to the technical feasibility of using open-source technologies, the economic feasibility (primarily focusing on the time commitment of a personal project), the schedule feasibility of a side endeavor, and critically, the potential challenges in integration and interoperability within the diverse landscape of global public schools.

 This feasibility study has undertaken a comprehensive assessment of the viability of developing an open-source Learning Management System (LMS) specifically tailored for public schools globally, recognizing its context as a personal side project.
 The findings across the key areas of feasibility; technical, economic, schedule, and integration; provide a clear picture of the potential and the inherent challenges.

 From a technical feasibility standpoint, the study confirms that developing the proposed LMS using open-source technologies, specifically a vanilla PHP, HTML, JavaScript, and CSS stack without heavy frameworks, is indeed feasible.
 The current ecosystem of open-source tools and libraries provides the necessary components for building core functionalities, managing data, and implementing security measures.
 While this approach necessitates careful, manual implementation of many features and demands a high level of planning and discipline, it offers significant control and transparency.